 SELECTED ARTICLES, ETC.

-- Quoted by Bustle, Why Women Hesitate to Report Men Like Bill O’Reilly, by Elizabeth Strassner.
+- Quoted b y Bustle: 11 Steps to take if You are Being Sexually Harassed at Work, by Elizabeth Strassner, 4/20/2017; Also, Why Women Hesitate to Report Men Like Bill O’Reilly, by Elizabeth Strassner.
 4/20/2017.

 - Guest, 680 CJOB Radio Winnipeg, a Canadian news/talk radio station that broadcasts throughout the province, into Saskatchewan and south into the Dakotas and Minnesota.
 Topic: Bill O’Reilly and sexual harassment.
 4/19/17.